 With the relaunch of the BUAV's travel awareness and advertising campaign, we are calling upon tourists to help save the monkeys of Mauritius.

 The island of Mauritius is a tropical paradise, rich in lush foliage and surrounded by coral reefs.
 It is a top holiday destination for families, sun-seekers and honeymooners alike.
 Yet most are unaware that there is a dark secret to this paradise island - Mauritius is one of the world's largest suppliers of long-tailed macaques for the research industry.
 Thousands of monkeys are exported from the island each year, including around 4,000 into the EU (predominantly UK, France, Spain and Germany) and many thousands to the United States.

 At the centre of this campaign is the advert below highlighting the idyllic side to Mauritius with the byline that monkeys, like the tourists, don't want to leave.
 We are calling on people to make their objections to this cruel trade known.
 See how you can take action for the monkeys of Mauritius at the bottom of this page.

-During a recent investigation on Mauritius, the BUAV exposed the terrible plight of these monkeys who are exported to laboratories around the world.
+During an investigation on Mauritius, the BUAV exposed the terrible plight of these monkeys who are exported to laboratories around the world.
 We uncovered a shocking industry that inflicts great cruelty and suffering - one which rips families apart, imprisons some for life as breeding 'machines' and sends others overseas on airlines such as Air France, to suffer and die in cruel experiments.